Editorial Review

 | Legal status | Many available for research use | Controlled substances in most jurisdictions |

 Peptides will not produce the rapid, dramatic muscle gains of supraphysiological doses of testosterone or nandrolone.
 What they offer instead is a more sustainable, health-compatible approach to muscle building that works with natural biology rather than overriding it.
-For many individuals, the superior safety profile and lack of hormonal suppression make peptides the preferred choice for long-term body composition optimization.

 For a detailed comparison with another class of performance compounds, read our guide on SARMs vs. peptides.